tcarrio/colab-nvidia-container/README.md

 ## Connecting

-If the container isn't running on your local machine, you'll need to forward port 8081:
+If the container isn't running on your local machine, you'll need to forward port 8081.
+Run this command from the system where you are runing your browser:
 ```
 $ ssh YOUR_REMOTE_MACHINE -L 8081:localhost:8081
 ```

 In Colaboratory, click the "Connect" button and select "Connect to local runtime...".
 Enter the port 8081 step in the dialog that appears and click the "Connect" button. (from [colaboratory](https://research.google.com/colaboratory/local-runtimes.html)).
-Only `locahost` hostname is accepted (no numberic IPs).
-Replace the token in the dialog box with the token that is shown after starting docker container, e.g.: `http://localhost:8081/?token=...`.
+Only `localhost` hostname is accepted (no numeric IPs).
+Replace the token in the dialog box with the token that is shown in the terminal after starting docker container.
+The connection string should look like `http://localhost:8081/?token=abcdef123456....`.

 ## Notes

-* Missing some packages that come with Colab.
-Install them with `!pip install` in your notebook.
+* if some packages are missing install them with `!pip install` in your notebook.
+This has to be repeated on kernel restart.

 # TODO